What Can Show Up as Benzodiazepines in a Urine Test? A Comprehensive Guide

 Factors to Consider

-- Drug Half-Life: Longer half-life means longer detection times.
+- Drug Half-Life: A longer half-life means longer detection times.

 - Frequency of Use: Chronic use increases the likelihood of detection.